swiftlang/swift-evolution/proposals/NNNN-Enhancing-Async{Throwing}Stream.md

   }
 } // Continuation discarded here.

 for await element in stream { // Prints: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9.
-Afterwards, `onTermination` invoked with `.cancelled`.
+Afterwards, `onTermination` is invoked with `.cancelled`.
   print(element)
 }
 ```

-`stream` is canceled after the for-in loop completes, since the continuation is discarded.
+Because the continuation is discarded after the for-in loop completes, `stream` is canceled.

 ## Detailed design